Online Impersonation

-Online Impersonation is a Texas criminal offense that makes it illegal to pretend to be someone else online (or by text message) without that person’s permission if you mean to cause harm.
+The Texas Online Impersonation law makes it illegal to pretend to be someone else online or by text message without that person’s permission if you mean to cause harm.

 Have you been charged with Online Impersonation?
-Book a consultation to discuss legal representation with criminal defense attorney Paul Saputo today.
+Call us today at (888) 239-9305 to discuss legal representation.

 What is the current Texas law about Online Impersonation?